-The CSU Regional Archives collection, which now spans over 4500 linear metres, is managed as five distinct parts.
-Our Search Room on the South Campus of University is available to all members of the public for research into the people, places and stories in the Riverina and Murray regions of New South Wales.
+Our Search Room on the South Campus of the University is available to staff, students and the general public for research into the people, places and stories of the Riverina and Murray regions of New South Wales.

 The archival collections have varying accession conditions, so it is important to contact us before making arrangements to visit.
 And please see our Services page for more information about visiting the archives and requesting research help.